 - 88 grams egg whites

 - Meanwhile, place the other 88 grams of egg whites into a large, clean bowl.
-Leave it be while you make the sugar syrup.
+Set it aside while you make the sugar syrup.

 - In a small saucepan, combine the sugar and water and stir together until dissolved.
 Clip a candy thermometer to the side of the pan.
-When the syrup reaches 225° F, begin beating the egg whites on high with an electric mixer.
-You want them to be at soft peak stage, so as soon as they are, turn the speed to low until the syrup is ready.
+When the syrup reaches 225° F, begin beating the reserved egg whites on high with an electric mixer.
+You want them to be at soft peak stage.
+As soon as they are, turn the speed to low until the syrup is ready.

 - When the syrup hits 239° F, carefully pour it into the side of the bowl while the mixer is running.
 You don't want the syrup to run down the bowl, or it will cool, so aim to pour it right at the spot where the egg whites meet the side of the bowl.

-- Beat on high for about a minute- and then reduce speed to medium low and continue beating until the bowl has cooled slightly, and glossy stiff peaks have formed.
+- Beat on high for about a minute and then reduce speed to medium low.
+Continue beating until the bowl has cooled slightly and glossy stiff peaks have formed.

 - Preheat oven to 300° F.